theravenist/natura-tracker/README.md

 # Natura - Natural Event Tracker

-> This is a React app to track wildfires and plot them on a Google map.
+> This is a React app to track natural events and plot them on a map.

 ## Usage